MAVIS: Mathematical Visual Instruction Tuning with an Automatic Data Engine: Experiment

 \subsection{Quantitative Performance}

-As shown in Table~\ref{t10} for the results on MathVerse, MAVIS-7B achieves the best overall accuracy among existing open-source models with only a 7B size.
-On different problem versions, our approach consistently surpasses the second-best method, especially for Text Dominant and Text Lite.
-Specifically, our model exceeds InternLM-XComposer2 (7B)~\cite{dong2024internlm} by +11.0\% and ShareGPT4V (13B)~\cite{Chen2023ShareGPT4VIL} by +10.1\%.
-Compared to other mathematical MLLMs, i.e., G-LLaVA~\cite{gao2023g} and concurrent Math-LLaVA~\cite{shi2024math}, MAVIS-7B exhibits superior problem-solving capabilities with higher scores of +11.8\% and +8.5\%, respectively.
-In addition, our model is also advantageous to the most powerful open-source MLLM series, LLaVA-NeXT~\cite{li2024llavanext-strong}, from 7B to 110B model sizes, demonstrating the math-specific proficiency of MAVIS-7B.
-Tables~\ref{t8} and~\ref{t9} respectively showcase our performance on plane geometry and function scenarios.
-Compared to those specialist models, e.g., G-LLaVA, our MAVIS-7B exhibits superior reasoning and generalization capabilities.
+As shown in Table~\ref{t10} for the MathVerse benchmark, MAVIS-7B achieves the best overall scores in both CoT evaluation and accuracy among open-source MLLMs with only a 7B model size, and consistently surpasses the second-best method on different problem versions.
+Specifically, our model surpasses the powerful InternLM-XComposer2 (7B)~\citep{dong2024internlm} by +9.3\% and ShareGPT4V (13B)~\citep{Chen2023ShareGPT4VIL} by +17.8\% CoT evaluation scores.
+Compared to other mathematical visual specialist, i.e., G-LLaVA (7B)~\citep{gao2023g} and the concurrent Math-LLaVA (13B)~\citep{shi2024math}, MAVIS-7B exhibits superior problem-solving capabilities with higher CoT evaluation scores of +19.5\% and +11.1\%, respectively.
+In addition, our model is also advantageous to the most powerful open-source MLLM series, LLaVA-NeXT~\citep{li2024llavanext-strong}, from 8B to 110B model sizes, demonstrating the math-specific proficiency of MAVIS-7B.
+Note that, the improvement brought by DPO (our fourth-stage training) is more apparent in CoT evaluation compared to the accuracy scores, indicating that the preference alignment learning can effectively boost the CoT reasoning capabilities.

+Table~\ref{tab:mavis_comparison} showcases the performance comparison on six other mathematical benchmarks, where our model still attains remarkable performance among other MLLMs.
+In detail, MAVIS-7B outperforms the closed-source Qwen-VL-Max~\citep{Bai2023QwenVLAF} by +6.1\% in MMMU-Math, +3.6\% in MathVision, and around +10\% in three subsets of We-Math.
+Our model even exceeds GPT-4V~\citep{OpenAI2023GPT4TR} in the three mathematical categories of MathVista, indicating our problem-solving and reasoning proficiency.
+We also observe that, the enhancement from DPO increases from `S1' to `S3' of We-Math, which well demonstrates its benefit on math problems with more intricate reasoning steps.